-3. I’m too young to be a mother.
+3. Not ready or too young to be a mom

 4. I can’t raise another child.

-You might be surprised to learn that many women who choose adoption are already parenting other children.
+You might be surprised to learn that many women who choose to place their children up for adoption are already parenting other children.
 They may not have the time, energy, or resources to devote to a baby while also doing what’s best for their other children.

 5. I’m afraid my baby will end up in foster care.

 Some women know that their current home situation is not suitable for raising children.
 If Child Protective Services get involved, your child could be placed in foster care, and this system can be unpredictable.